nol13/fuzzball.js/README.md

 ### Async and Cancellation

-When using extractAsPromised or extractAsync, you might want to cancel the action before it has finished.
+When using extractAsPromised or extractAsync (callback style), you might want to cancel the action before it has finished.
 It can be done using `AbortController`.

 For performance, by default only every 256th loop will be async, but set `asyncLoopOffset` to change.
 It is most likely not worth changing this.